GitSoks/esp32-led-strip-mqtt-client/README.md

 ## Configuration
 The following configuration project specific options are **important** and have to be configured before building the project:

-- WiFi SSID and password
+- Wi-Fi SSID and password
 - MQTT broker URL (optional: port, username, and password)
 - Device ID (used as MQTT client ID and needs to be unique for each device!)
 - LED strip type (WS2812, SK6812)